LocationNavy Yard Basin, Brooklyn, NY 11201, United States

 SponsorArt Works for Change

-From the architect.
+Text description provided by the architects.
 The continuous impact of climate dynamics, armed conflicts, non stop urbanization and economic upheavals present a distinct need for a hybrid architectural topology to deliver parallel solutions for food and shelter in each distressed region.
 This is a dual-purpose shelter and modular insect farm bounded into one structure.
 It’s intended for the impending food crisis, where people will need access to good sources of alternative protein, as raising livestock is not possible at our current rate of consumption and resource extraction.
 The United Nations has mandated insect sourced protein is a major component to solving global food distribution problems.
 This impacts the diets of all peoples across the globe.

 In an advanced economic setting, this farm can introduce a sophisticated and ultra-sanitary method of locally harvesting insects for the production of cricket flour in fine cuisine recipes.
 It can also serve to be a new topology for a specialty restaurant, eatery, storehouse or similar architectural program.
 Introducing crickets into the modern American/ European diet is not a simple task, but there is precedent.
 For example, a few decades ago American’s did not wish to eat raw fish.
 Yet positive change materialized after sushi was introduced on a culturally refined and hygienic level.
 The same kind of approach needs to be embedded in the cultivation of crickets to achieve the cleanliness, quality, and purity of the farm-to-table system.
 Over two billion people eat insects every day; it’s time to reintroduce them into the diets of the remaining population.